eccentricOrange/personal-blogs/docs/concepts.md

     ![push button connected directly](assets/7-pb-1.png)

     Think about what happens when the button is not pressed, however.
 What will the output actually be, since the circuit is open?
-You might think that if there is no connection to anything, it will be a logic LOW.
+You might think that if there is no connection to anything, it will be a logic LOW (i.e., GND or 0 V).
 But recall that a voltage is a potential **difference**.
 You always measure voltage with respect to something.
 If you don't connect the pin to anything, it's said to be in a "floating" state.
 It's not connected to anything, so it can't have a voltage.
-It's like asking "how far is the nearest shop?" without saying where you are.
-So the voltage is undefined, and it can be anything.
+It's like asking "how far is the that shop?" without saying where you are; one cannot calculate that distance without know the locations of both you and that shop.
+So the voltage is undefined.

     In practice, this means that the pin can read a logic HIGH even when the button is not pressed.
 On a microcontroller, oscilloscope, or a logic analyzer, you would observe this as noise in the circuit.